aliyun/terraform-provider-alicloud/website/docs/r/ess_eci_scaling_configuration.html.markdown

 * `lifecycle_pre_stop_handler_execs` - (Optional, Available since 1.216.0) The commands to be executed in containers when you use the CLI to specify the preStop callback function.
 * `security_context_read_only_root_file_system` - (Optional, Available since 1.215.0) Mounts the container's root filesystem as read-only.
 * `security_context_run_as_user` - (Optional, Available since 1.215.0) Specifies user ID  under which all processes run.
+* `tty` - (Optional, Available since v1.232.0) Specifies whether to enable the Interaction feature.
+Valid values: true, false.
+* `stdin` - (Optional, Available since v1.232.0) Specifies whether container N allocates buffer resources to standard input streams during its active runtime.
+If you do not specify this parameter, an end-of-file (EOF) error occurs.

 ### `containers-environment_vars`